Loans are available to students and parents. Eligibility is determined through the

 with the terms of the loan.

-be eligible for the Unsubsidized Loan.
+Some students may be eligible only for the Unsubsidized Loan.

-students not eligible).
+(non-matriculated students not eligible).

 - Repayment begins 6 months after dropping below half-time (below 6 credits).
 All students

 who receive a loan must complete Exit Counseling upon withdrawal or graduation from Shoreline.

-submit the FAFSA, the Shoreline Data Sheet and complete all other required steps, including submitting the Loan Request Form,
+- Eligibility is determined through the federal aid application process.
+Students must submit the FAFSA, the Shoreline Data Sheet (available on the Financial Aid forms page) and complete all other required steps, including submitting the Loan Request Form,

-"need"; 4.292%* loan fees; 7.9% interest rate.
-Students must first complete all steps in the financial
+"need"; 4.292%* loan fees; 7.9%* interest rate.
+Students must first complete all steps

 - Parents must complete the Master Promissory Note for Parent PLUS loans.
 This is completed

-SCC or here on the SCC Web site.
-The U.S. Department of Education will conduct a credit check
+FOSS (5000) Building and on the Financial Aid forms page.
+The U.S. Department of Education will conduct a credit check on the parent borrower.

-a 10-year period after completing the degree program.
+These loans must be repaid during a 10-year period after completing the degree program.

-Interest rate is 5% and is deferred as long as the student is enrolled at least half-time
+Interest rate is 5%* and is deferred as long as the student is enrolled at least half-time

 (6 credits) while pursuing a degree in the Nursing field.